 Ignoring the lifetime value and retention of customers and focusing on flimsy goals can lead to poor performance on social.
 But you can escape this fate through strategic planning.

-This post discusses why customer-focused marketing is vital for B2B and shares essential tips and examples to build a social media strategy that converts users into paying (and loyal) customers.
+This post discusses why customer-focused marketing is vital for B2B and shares essential tips and examples to build a social media strategy laced with innovative graphic designs, that convert users into paying (and loyal) customers.

 - B2B social media strategy refers to the way businesses catering to other companies use social media for marketing their product or services

 - An effective strategy helps small businesses to build brand awareness, drive website traffic, position themselves as thought leaders, deliver quality customer support, and manage online reputation